dustyf/acf-widget-area/readme.txt

 = This Plugin Requires Advanced Custom Fields Version 4 or Higher =

-Advanced Custom Fields can be found in the [WordPress Plugin Repsository Here](http://wordpress.org/plugins/advanced-custom-fields/).
+Advanced Custom Fields can be found in the [WordPress Plugin Repository Here](http://wordpress.org/plugins/advanced-custom-fields/).

 = Compatibility =